JudgeZ/EmbedNexus/docs/integration/ide-overview.md

 - Distribute server static public keys to clients through a secure channel.
 - Set `NOISE_KEY_PATH` or similar environment variables so the server can persist keys between restarts.
 - Combine Noise with process-level sandboxing for comprehensive defense-in-depth.
+- Ensure IDE bridges emit MCP requests that match the [`call_tool` envelopes documented for the language clients](./clients.md#expected-mcp-envelope).
+Noise protects the transport, but envelope structure continues to follow the JSON-RPC contract expected by the shared tooling.

 ## IDEs on Windows Subsystem for Linux (WSL)